maabed/karak-dashboard-docs/source/index.html.md

   - bugs: info from the current directory, if present
   - homepage: info from the current directory, if present

 <aside class="success">
 Please note that the node application is not the only way that could be used.
 </aside>

-* Installation
-  - You should have <a href="https://nodejs.org/download/">Node JS </a> to run the installation commands using npm.
-  - Installing the CLI globally by running this command `npm install -g grunt-cli`.
-  - Locate `gruntfile.js` & `package.json` in the Blue Dashboard folder.
-  - Go to your project directory then run the command `npm install`.

 * Now you can use the grunt commands to compile your LESS and SASS files: